Information Regarding Roles, Responsibilities and Confidentiality

 - To provide necessary information to school officials with legitimate educational interest;

 - To notify appropriate officials in cases of health and safety emergencies.

 - DS records are securely maintained and are not a part of the academic transcript.

-- When a student is no longer receiving disability services, DS records are retained for three (3) years, after which the records are destroyed.
+- When a student is no longer receiving disability services, DS records are archived.

 - The protocol for requesting release of records is documented on the DS website.